 Each year the Board of Trustees of the Central Bedfordshire Canine Trust, agree a set of strategic objectives, which form the main points they want to achieve in the year.
 Each year these are presented and agreed by the members of the trust at the Annual General Meeting.
 The Chief Executive then reports on how and to what degree the strategic objectives have been achieved at the next Annual General Meeting.

-To meet the charitable objective of the trust in 2010/2011 the trustees have set the following strategic objectives:
+To meet the charitable objective of the trust the trustees have set the following strategic objectives:

 1. Ensuring the Central Bedfordshire Canine Trust if fully compliant, registered and financially stable.